DaniArnaout/DaniArnaout.github.io/menu/faq/README.md

 ```

 Set `loadingDelegate` to one of your classes, then implement this method.
-If the `error` object is empty, then no error occured.
+If the `error` object is empty, then no error occurred.
 Otherwise, you can print out the `error.localizedString` to check for the error details.

 ---